kcufford/portfolio/final-project-part-one.md

 >
 > **Call to Action**
 >
-> - Download [Letterboxd](https://letterboxd.com/) : Watch films and review them, and join the conversation beyond the silver screen!
+> - Download [Letterboxd](https://letterboxd.com/): Watch films, review them, and join the conversation beyond the silver screen!
 > - Interested in supporting original works?
 Mark your calendars for the [2024 Carnegie Mellon International Film Festival](https://www.cmuiff.com/),  March 21 - April 7, 2024!
->  - Whether you prefer IP-based film or original movies, head to the theatre on September 3, 2024 for National Cinema Day!
+> - Whether you prefer IP-based films or original movies, head to the theatre on September 3, 2024, for National Cinema Day!

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.
+They should mimic aspects of your outline and include elements of your story.

 Text here...

 # The data
 > At this point in my research, I have found a lot of data to work with.
 My goal is not to focus only on box office trends but to include other data relevant to the audience's return to the movie theatre.
 Since I have a lot of options to work with, the trick will be to make sure what I am using supports my story.
 This may mean not using all the options below.
-Boxofficemojo.com is one of my primary data sources, where I can see daily, weekly, and yearly box office grosses.
+Box Office Mojo is one of my primary data sources, where I can see daily, weekly, and yearly box office grosses.
 Unfortunately, there is no way to download the data sets, so these will require a manual copy and paste to Excel.
-Statista.com has also been an excellent resource to look at demographic data and box office trends.
-I have also found a few industry reports from Morningconsult.com and Motionpictures.org to further support demographic data, audience preferences, and other industry trends.
+Statista has also been an excellent resource to look at demographic data and box office trends.
+I have also found a few industry reports from Morning Consult and the Motion Picture Association to further support demographic data, audience preferences, and other industry trends.
 I have detailed below how each particular resource may be used.

 > | Story Arc | Name | Use | Link |
 > |------|-----|-------------|-------------|